Pleckgate High School CEIAG Policy 2022-23

 - Track and monitor NEET figures to ensure CEIAG procedures are fit for purpose

 A career is a “course or progress through life, preparing for the next stage and advancing oneself”.
-Careers education, advice and guidance at Pleckgate is seen as “whole school” approaches and are key aspects of all pupils’ learning.
-It is our endeavour to support all pupils at all key stages through this challenge in order to help them to develop into well rounded individuals.
+Careers education, advice and guidance at Pleckgate follows a whole school approach and is a key aspects of all pupils’ learning.
+It is our endeavour to support all pupils at all key stages through this challenge in order to help them to develop into well rounded individuals in preparation for life beyond school.

 - to find out about technical education qualifications and apprenticeship opportunities, as part of a careers programme which provides information on the full range of education and training options available at each transition point;